 How do I know if it’s true purpose or a passing interest?

-True purpose resonates over time and fuels you even when it’s hard.
-Use testing to track whether the activity consistently energizes you and aligns with your values.
+True purpose resonates repeatedly and fuels you even when it’s hard.
+Use testing to see whether the activity consistently energizes you and aligns with your values.

 Can my life’s goal change?

 Yes.
 Your core purpose tends to stay steady while the ways you express it evolve.
-Think of purpose as a compass, not a single fixed path.
+Think of purpose as a compass that guides changing routes.

 Quick Q&A: Common user questions